 I’m more or less retired from carpentry because I’m preoccupied with this blog, even though, as Bill Craft says, “there’s no future in history.”
 People told me when I moved to Ipswich that the town had changed a lot since they arrived.
 Now I say that too.
 There are too many cars, and every empty space is being targeted for condos.
 Lately, people are asking me what I’m going to do about all the recent changes in Ipswich.

-And the moral of this story is that it’s never too late to figure out what you’ll be when you grow up. –Gordon Harris
+The moral of this story is that it’s never too late to figure out what you’re going to be when you grow up. –Gordon Harris